Dawn's Quilting Room

 The things that went wrong:

-* The original pattern wasn't working for me.
+* The pattern wasn't working for me (too many different blocks).

 * Needed to convert the stars to paper-pieced blocks.

-* Then had to reduce the quilt size.
+* Then had to reduce the quilt size due to stash fabric options.

 * Misplaced a teal fabric I needed (found it after the quilt was done).